We recommend that a Back Massage is performed by a qualified expert masseur with experience.

 Phoenix Health & Wellbeing is a charity that is well established in the heart of Leeds for many years with qualified masseuses.
-As you receive a expert back massage from one of our qualified team you will not only relax your muscles, but you can also relax in the knowledge that you will also be helping others less fortunate then yourself, as roughly £3 to every £10 spent goes to help others.
+As you receive an expert back massage from one of our qualified team you will not only relax your muscles, but you can also relax in the knowledge that you will also be helping others, as roughly £3 to every £10 spent goes to help others.

 Need a Back Massage for Back Ache and Back Pain